scafi/scafi.github.io/index.md

 main: true
 ---

-# scafi (**sca**la **fi**elds) #
+# ScaFi Aggregate Programming Toolkit #

 ### Introduction ###

-**scafi** is a Scala-based library and framework for Aggregate Programming.
+**ScaFi** (**Sca**la **Fi**elds) is a Scala-based library and framework for Aggregate Programming.
 It implements a variant of the Higher-Order Field Calculus (HOFC) operational semantics, which is made available as a usable domain-specific language (DSL), and provides a platform and API for simulating and executing Aggregate Computing systems and applications.

 ### Skeleton repositories ###